-Two weeks ago, I completed what I hope is my last paperworks for a while.
-But it was worth it: today, I picked my Canadian passport up!
+Two weeks ago, I completed what I hope is my last paperwork chore for a while.
+But it was worth it—I’ve just picked my very first Canadian passport!

 Since I’m now a Canadian citizen, I’m entitled to a Canadian passport.
 I couldn’t wait!
-First, as a traveler, I obviously value passports.
+First, as a traveller, I obviously value passports.
 Apparently, it is estimated that 187 countries and territories grant visa-free or visa-on-arrival access to Canadian passport holders.
 In addition to my French passport, that’s a lot of visa-free travels!
-Canadian passports are also very useful to go to the U.S.A, since I won’t need to go through the visa-waiver restrictions anymore: paying $7, having my fingerprints and my picture taken and applying for an Electronic Travel Authorization before traveling to or through the U.S.A was not a pleasant experience.
+Canadian passports are also very useful to go to the US since I won’t need to go through the visa-waiver restrictions anymore: paying $7, having my fingerprints and my picture taken and applying for an Electronic Travel Authorization before travelling to or through the US was not a pleasant experience.
 To me, a Canadian passport is also the symbol of my new citizenship, and I’m proud to be Canadian.

-The first section of the three-pages application is easy to fill up: it requires basic personal informations, such as name, date of birth etc.
+The first section of the three-page application is easy to fill up with basic personal information, such as name, date of birth, etc.

 The last section, the additional personal information one, was a bit trickier.